chicolucio/chicolucio.github.io/_pages/about.md

 To see the projects I've developed related to this experience [click here](/portfolio/2014-2014-inea)

-### 2012 - 2014: Researcher and teacher at UFF - Universidade Federal Fluminense  (Brazil)
+### 2012 - 2014: Researcher and Professor at UFF - Universidade Federal Fluminense  (Brazil)

 - Supervised two projects regarding the creation of new low-cost educational resources